Springs-DSA/neighborgoods-rs/README.md

 ### Dispute Resolution
-User reports issue through platform or automatically added if overdue Both users are publicly flaged as being in dispute++ System offers direct resolution options
+User reports issue through platform or automatically added if overdue Both users are publicly flagged as being in dispute++ System offers direct resolution options
 If unresolved, community mediator or admin is Requested Mediator facilitates discussion between parties